Current Time 10:27:38am

 Until the next chapter....Valar Morghulis!

-Xavier S H previews Xbox One version of Sherlock Holmes: Crimes & Punishments.
+Xavier S H reviews Xbox One version of Tales from the Borderlands: Episode One "Zer0 Sum".
 A review code was provided for this report.